lorenzo-lipp/Free-Code-Camp-Projects/Back End/Exercise Tracker/README.md

 - This API allows the creating of users and keeping track of exercises assigned to users.

-- Since this is a backend pactice, the interface is just for testing and provided by FreeCodeCamp.

-Technologies used: Javascript, NodeJS, MongoDB, Mongoose
+Technologies used: Javascript, NodeJS, MongoDB, Mongoose, Bootstrap

 # Live Version